 Keep an eye out for these 3 early spring weeds.

 Dandelions are the most commonly known and recognized in lawns.
 They are also quite stubborn.
-The perennial produces a rosette of tiny laves close to the ground surface and grows long taproots which make them difficult to remove from the ground.
-By the time you see a dandelion, it’s well established, which is why it seems you’ll never rid yourself of them.
+The perennial produces a rosette of tiny laves close to the ground surface and grows long taproots, making them difficult to remove from the ground.
+By the time you see a dandelion, it’s well established, so it seems you’ll never rid yourself of them.

 Check out this step-by-step guide on removing dandelions from your lawn.

 White or Dutch Clover is one of the most common weeds of turfgrass.
 You can identify it by its white-banded leaves and a tall, slim stalk topped by a white or pink flower that attracts bees from May to October.